Itzvicen/Itzvicen/README.md

-# About me 🤗
+# About me

 ### 👋 Hi, I’m @Itzvicen
+- ⌨️ I´m a Microcomputer Systems and Networks Technician
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning Web Development at @CPIFP Nuevo
+- 📚 I’m currently learning Web Development at @CPIFP-29020231
 - 📫 You can reach me in https://social.vicen.me

 ## 💻 Known technologies